jtzcode/understanding-angular/README.md

-# understanding-angular
+# Understanding Angular
-Learn Angular from docs and source
+Find something in Angular each day.
+Keep curious about what you use in developing and you will learn something new.